robric/k8s-svc-and-lb-testing/README.md

 #

 #
-# SCTP -partially- works, reaching the VIP 1.2.3.4 (sctp-server-vip1234)
+# SCTP is actually broken, reaching the VIP 1.2.3.4 (sctp-server-vip1234)
 # However, there are some issues since return trafic to local pods is lost !!!!
 #